 Spiritual trilogies align as Double Feature covers a new pair of filmmakers.
 A freshly minted episode to begin Lucio Fulchi’s Gates of Hell trilogy and Krzysztof Kieślowski’s colors trilogy.
 Michael has a high thoughts lists and a silent colon.
 Giallo, cause that’s what you want.
 Pretend gore never hurt anybody.
 Polish director Kieślowski makes his first non-AC appearance on Double Feature.
 Did you know the French flag consists of three colors?
 A meditation on freedom, like the kind of freedom when your whole family dies.
 Art doesn’t need to worry about its audience liking it.
 Sometimes you know that everyone is going to make fun of your excessively heavy film, but you should make your excessively heavy film because fuck ’em.

 It’s finally happening.
 Year 12 begins here.
 The perfect introduction for a new Double Feature listener: Blade Runner and Fargo, the most-requested listener films from a decade ago.
-Eric tries to embrace the fresh start.
+Alice tries to embrace the fresh start.
 Michael embraces the show’s deep cuts.
 The many versions of Blade Runner and which one best captures Ridley Scott’s vision.
 Double Feature gets some more Dick.
 What makes something a Fargo story?
 The Coen Brothers’ Fargo and recent Fargo television series.
 Coen characters, relatability, Peter Stormare, and something about wood chippers.